ebellocchia/telegram_payment_bot/README.md

 ### Installation

-Just run pip in this folder as follows:
+The package requires Python 3, it is not compatible with Python 2.\
+To install it:
+- Using *setuptools*:

         python setup.py install

+- Using *pip*:

+        pip install telegram_payment_bot

-To run the bot, move to the *app* folder and run the *bot.py* script:
+To run the bot, edit the configuration file by specifying the API ID/hash and bot token.
+Then, move to the *app* folder and run the *bot.py* script:

     cd app
     python bot.py